ushmm/atrocity-prevention-data/README.md

 - *all_sources.csv*: The "study-factor" level dataset that results from the code below.

-- *code_guide.csv*: The ordered list of researchers responsible for coding each article, which we use to filter the excerpt-level data from Dedoose.
+- *code_guide_2023.csv*: The ordered list of researchers responsible for coding each article, which we use to filter the excerpt-level data from Dedoose.

 - *data_dictionary.csv*: A guide to the variables in the *all_factors.csv* and *all_sources.csv* datasets.

-- *excerpts.csv*: The excerpt-level data from Dedoose.
+- *excerpts_2023.csv*: The excerpt-level data from Dedoose, the qualitative coding software that we use for this project.
+This is the cumulative data from Dedoose, combining excerpts from the most recent studies and studies that we included in previous project updates.

-- *master_codes.csv*: The list of codes that researchers applied to studies in Dedoose.
+- *master_codes_2023.csv*: The list of codes that researchers applied to studies in Dedoose.

 ## Guide to files in Auxiliary folder